brianjingo420-max/riskscoreGeneration/README.md

 ## Software
 R version 4.4.3

-package versions are provided in sessinoInfo.txt.
+package versions are provided in sessionInfo.txt.